Boost Emotional Intelligence: How to Understand and Manage Your Emotions

 Ever wonder why a single thought can ruin your mood or make you overthink everything?
 That’s emotional intelligence at work — or on a nose dive when we’re on autopilot.
-Emotions don’t just appear; they come from the thoughts we have.
+Emotions don’t just appear — they grow out of our thoughts.
 By learning to notice and manage your thoughts, you can take control of your feelings, reduce stress, and respond to life more calmly.

 Imagine you’re at a party, and someone glances your way and whispers to their friend.
 You immediately think, “Are they talking about me?”
 That thought can trigger insecurity or anxiety, and if you don’t nip it in the bud, it can create stress, anger, or frustration for no real reason.